rmedinahu/rmedinahu.github.io/cs600/course-info/2017-spring-600-schedule.md

 ### Topics
 - services for file and document management
 	- Google Drive, Dropbox, Your own Github site (like this one), blog, website, etc...
-- Zotero and citatioin management
+- Zotero and citation management

 ### Tasks
 1. browse the [Social Media Research Toolkit](http://socialmediadata.org/social-media-research-toolkit/?imm_mid=0eda06&cmp=em-data-na-na-newsltr_20170222)